AnimMouse/animmouse-website/content/page/about.md

 title: About
 description: About Anim Mouse
 date: 2020-12-30T15:40:00+08:00
-lastmod: 2023-09-28T23:54:00+08:00
+lastmod: 2024-05-01T18:14:00+08:00
 menu:
   main:
     weight: -90
     params:
       icon: user
 ---
 Hi!
-I'm a person with interest and knowledge, and loves to harness the power of computers, currently pursuing Computer Science.
+I’m a person with interest and knowledge who loves to harness the power of computers.
+I'm currently pursuing Computer Science.

 My computer journey:\
+My mother and father met online, specifically Yahoo!
+Messenger—that is why computers were a big part of me before I was even born.\
-In 2007, when I was 4 years old, my parents brought a computer in our home, we did not have internet at that time, my favorite program is Microsoft Paint on Windows XP, that is the program I always play.
-On around 2008, my parents brought Microsoft Encarta in DVD, that introduced me to Encarta Kids.
-On 2009, we finally have internet and the rest is history.\
+In 2007, when I was 4 years old, my parents brought a computer into our home; we did not have internet in our home at that time.
+My favorite program is Microsoft Paint on Windows XP; that is the program I always play.
+Around 2008, my parents brought Microsoft Encarta on DVD, which introduced me to Encarta Kids.
+In 2009, we finally had the internet in our home, and the rest is history.\
-I started programming around 2011, and my first programming language is batch file scripting, [ScrewTheLotOfYou's](https://www.youtube.com/channel/UCMGfVYXyULr4W4lqCRPWCWQ) batch scripts are what inspired me to do programming.
-Fast-forward to 2018, I created an account on GitHub and started learning other programming language like Bash and PowerShell.\
+I started programming around 2011, and my first programming language was batch file scripting.
+[ScrewTheLotOfYou's](https://www.youtube.com/channel/UCMGfVYXyULr4W4lqCRPWCWQ) batch scripts are what inspired me to do programming.
+Fast-forward to 2018, I created an account on GitHub and started learning other programming languages like Bash and PowerShell.\
-By 2019, I started making this website for the purpose of documenting something I have done on computers, so that I can recreate what I did someday, and I can't believe that this website got popular, and the rest is history.
+By 2019, I started making this website for the purpose of documenting something I have done on computers, so that I can recreate what I did someday, analogous to what we call "reproducible builds" in programming.
+I can’t believe that this website got so popular, and the rest is history.

 Username Etymology:\
-Back in the days around 2010, when I play GTA San Andreas SA-MP (San Andreas Multiplayer), I want my username to be "Anonymous" but because I was young at that time (I'm still learning English at that time), I misspelled it into AnimMouse and since then, I'm using it on Minecraft, etc. and that's the story of my username.
+Back in the days around 2010, when I played GTA San Andreas SA-MP (San Andreas Multiplayer), I wanted my username to be "Anonymous," but because I was young at that time (I'm still learning English at that time), I misspelled it into AnimMouse and since then, I've been using it on Minecraft, etc., and that’s the story of my username.

 Maintaining a documentation is hard to do, if you see something wrong, don't hesitate to comment, contact us, or make a pull request directly to our website source code on GitHub.

-If you think I can help with anything or you want to say hi, please contact us, all friendly communication are welcome.
+If you think I can help with anything or if you just want to say hi, feel free to contact us.
+All friendly communication is welcome.

 Contact us:
 * Email: [contact@animmouse.com](mailto:contact@animmouse.com)